Noise (noise.jake.fun)

 I'm curious to see what others here do to keep the fun in computing alive for themselves.

-by isoprophlex 9 hours ago
+by isoprophlex 9 months ago

 My son wanted to know why all planets move in one direction around the sun.